Configuring OX App Suite UI

 There are two different kind of settings appearing in the JSlobs for UI.
 The first type are classic UI settings which are configured via property file and a corresponding yaml file (more about this later).
 This is the main use case this article will deal with.

 The other type of settings are "injected settings".
 These will be injected to the settings by the Middleware during runtime and might depend on other Middleware settings or the presence of a related package.
 For example a feature toggle which turns on functionality on server and client side like teaser texts in mail lists.
 These injected settings can of course not be overwritten via UI property as the setting is controlled by MW in this case.
-For those settings, the Middleware just advertises the existance of a feature by injecting a property to the JSlob.
+For those settings, the Middleware just advertises the existence of a feature by injecting a property to the JSlob.
 Those injected settings are always protected an can neither be changed by the user nor UI code.
 Those settings/features will not be listed in the settings list.
-Take a look at the Middleware Configuration Properties instead.

 Property- and Yaml-files